derek73/python-nameparser/README.rst

 If you're starting a new project, I recommend installing master from GitHub to give v0.3 a try.
-Customizing it is not backwards compatible with v0.2.10 (the current version on pypi) because the configuration layout chagned, but passes all the same tests, and is easier to configure.
+Customizing it is not backwards compatible with v0.2.10 (the current version on pypi) because the configuration layout changed, but passes all the same tests, and is easier to configure.

 ``pip install -e git+git://github.com/derek73/python-nameparser.git#egg=nameparser``